AGRamos/CheckoutCart/README.md

 - **main.rb** => Here's where i attach all the classes and return a result.

-#### Test data
+## Test data

-To test data in this little project you have 2 ways to do it:
+There are 2 ways to test the data:
  1. **Using Docker**
     1. Install **docker** if you don't have it.
     2. Go to root path in the project, where you can find the **main.rb** file.